 - Winning Him/Her Back

 Response to Peary’s Review:

-Critical opinions (see links below) seem squarely divided on this early romantic comedy by Albert Brooks, which Peary inexplicably labels as “often brilliant” and “much underrated”.
+Critical opinions seem squarely divided on this early romantic comedy by Albert Brooks, which Peary inexplicably labels as “often brilliant” and “much underrated”.
 One’s ability to enjoy Modern Romance rests on how easily you can relate to the lead character — Peary finds him “sympathetic yet obnoxious”, but I think he is, quite simply, insufferable.
 Indeed, it’s impossible to have any sympathy for someone as “completely oblivious to his awful traits” as Robert is; one can’t help comparing him with Woody Allen, but at least Allen’s characters always exhibited a healthy dose of neurotic self-deprecation.

 Kathryn Harrold does a fine job as Robert’s girlfriend, but it’s difficult to enjoy her performance simply because we can’t figure out why she’d want to be with this loser in the first place — let alone after the way we see him treating her again and again.
 The only mildly enjoyable scenes focus on Robert’s work as a film editor for real-life director James L. Brooks — yet these have nothing to do with the primary story, and could easily be from a different movie entirely.
-Read the DVD Savant review (link below) instead of Peary’s to get a much better indication of what you’re likely in store for with this clunker.
+Read DVD Savant’s review instead of Peary’s to get a much better indication of what you’re likely in store for with this clunker.

 Redeeming Qualities and Moments:

 - Bruno Kirby as Robert’s long-suffering friend and colleague